Pratik-7i/VIPER/README.md

 In VIPER, protocols are used to communicate between layers.
 One layer calls another through a protocol.
 The calling layer calls a function from a protocol.
 The listening layer conforms to that protocol and implements the function.
 A naming convention is followed to name a protocol. e.g, `viewToPresenterProtocol`.
 So, it is a ‘protocol’ that will be implemented by ‘the presenter’ to listen to what the ‘view’ has to say.

-- `PresenterToViewProtocol` — Presenter calls, View listens.
-The presenter receives a reference from this protocol to access View.
+- `PresenterToViewProtocol` — *Presenter* calls, *View* listens.
+The Presenter receives a reference from this protocol to access View.
 View conforms to the protocol.
 - `ViewToPresenterProtocol` — *View* calls, *Presenter* listens.
 - `InteractorToPresenterProtocol` — *Interactor* calls, *Presenter* listens.
 - `PresentorToInteractorProtocol` — *Presenter* calls, *Interactor* listens.